 Weaver Wellness Clinic offers free testing events in the community.
 The testing is paid for through insurance, or if not covered, through government funds.
 Click here for a list of testing events in the Houston area.

 Some testing costs may be covered by insurance.
 Check with your insurance provider before getting tested to learn how much you may have to pay.

 Legacy Community Health has screeners at the entrance of all clinics open to in-person appointments across Houston, Baytown, and Beaumont.
 Legacy will only test those who screen positive.
 Legacy accepts most HMOs/PPOs, Medicaid, CHIP and Medicare.
 The cash price of a COVID-19 diagnostic test is $80 for self-pay patients.
 Some patients may be eligible for a sliding scale fee that would reduce the $80 cash price.
 Click here to learn more.

 Next Level Urgent Care - Multiple locations

 With more than a dozen locations across the Houston area, Next Level Urgent care offers several different testing options including PCR tests, rapid antigen tests and a Biofire respiratory panel at varying costs.
 Insurance may cover part of the cost.
-Walk-ins are accepted but appointments are recommended.
 Find a list of costs for those with and without insurance by clicking here.

 MedExpress offers rapid antigen tests and send-out PCR lab tests.
 Costs may be covered by your insurance.
 Click here to learn more.